OISTE/repository/OWGTMCPS.md

 The main repositories of the OWGTM are:
 - Policies repository for disclosure of CP/CPS and related information.
 This repository is a set of web pages and services available at the URLs https://oiste.org and https://wisekey.com/repository
 - Certificate and Certificate Revocation information repositories.
-The CA certificates and Certificate Revocation Information sources are included, when relevant, as CDP and AIA extensions in the certificates issued under the OSITE Root CAs
+The CA certificates and Certificate Revocation Information sources are included, when relevant, as CDP and AIA extensions in the certificates issued under the OISTE Root CAs
 - Public Certificate repositories.
 Publicly accessible certificate information repositories optionally maintained by the operators of the Certification Authorities operating under the OWGTM are disclosed appropriately to the relying parties of these certificates

 ## 2.2  Publication of certification information